Phone:

 General Contractor

 "Quickly gives me the numbers my crew needs on site.
 Reduces errors and saves time.
-A must-have."
+I wish I could account for some windows."

 Landscape Architect